 The expected revenues are positive when there is a spread to some extent between the lending rate and funding rate.
-The optimal covenants level is 30 percent when the funding rate is 2 percent and 25 percent when the funding rate is 1 percent, which suggests that optimal covenants are not lower than 30 percent of the initial capital ratio.
-When the funding rate is 1 percent, the volume effect of the increased exposure exceeds the negative influence of increased credit risk, and therefore the optimal covenants value becomes smaller than in the case of the 2 percent funding rate.
+The optimal covenants level is 30% when the funding rate is 2% and 25% when the funding rate is 1%, which suggests that optimal covenants are not lower than 30% of the initial capital ratio.
+When the funding rate is 1%, the volume effect of the increased exposure exceeds the negative influence of increased credit risk, and therefore the optimal covenants value becomes smaller than in the case of the 2% funding rate.

-V. Summary
+5. Summary